HDFGroup/hcl/README.md

 ```
 ## Patching Mercury 1.0.1 to work with RoCE

-For Basket to work with Mercury 1.0.1 with RoCE, it needs a patched
+For HCL to work with Mercury 1.0.1 with RoCE, it needs a patched
 version of Mercury.
 The patch allows you to specify a domain to be
 used when connecting to a verbs interface (rather than looking up the
 domain), which is the only practical way to use RoCE.
 This patch will